Bike Safety Course Coming to City Heights

 With City Heights becoming a major hub for car-alternative transportation projects and key community for the City’s Climate Action Plan goals, offering a class in this neighborhood made perfect sense.

-“It is a central location and also where many people and organizations wanna see improvements in safety and we also advocate for change there to make the streets safer in the area,” Hanshaw stated.
+“It is a central location and also where many people and organizations wanna see improvements in safety and we also advocate for change there,” Hanshaw stated.

-The course is open to all ages and skill levels.
+The course is open to all ages.
 Helmets are mandatory for the on-bike segments.
 Organizers will have a limited amount of loaner bikes and helmets which will be available on a first come first served basis.

 Comments